 The last semester of the program contains a final internship experience.
 While other semesters may be offered on a part-time basis, the final internship experience is only offered on a full-time basis.
 The internship is unpaid, so the student must plan accordingly.
-The internship can take place in a host-school classroom or on a Polk State College Campus.
 To prepare for this opportunity, the teacher candidate must be proactive and adjust current job and family responsibilities to ensure full participation in the internship.
-A teacher candidate who is a non-instructional school board employee (e.g., paraprofessional) must take a leave of absence from the job during final internship.
+A teacher candidate who is a non-instructional school board employee (e.g., paraprofessional) must contact their school administration for directions related to the district's Human Resources expectations for time away during final internship.
+There is now an Internship Temporary Certificate you can apply for before internship.
+That information will be provided by the Intern Facilitator the semester before internship.

-The teacher candidate is provided with the Polk State College Internship Handbook that provides specific instructions; however, the following helpful information provides an overview of the experience and the expectations.
+The teacher candidate is provided with the Polk State College Internship Handbook that provides specific instructions; however, the following information provides an overview of the experience and the expectations.